Community Champions: Citizens on Patrol

-Above – volunteers Gilbert Brenneis and Judith Clarke attend the recent Active Living Fair to raise awareness on the local watch organization.
+Above – Citizen on Patrol volunteers Judith Clarke and Liz Melvin attend the recent Active Living Fair to raise awareness on the local watch organization.

 by Stephen Dafoe

-But lately, COP is limited in just what they can do to help police because they are severely limited in the number of volunteers they have at their disposal.
+But the crime watch organization is limited in just what they can do to help police because they are limited in the number of volunteers they have at their disposal.

-Gilbert Brenneis, a volunteer and equipment coordinator with the watchdog organization, said the local chapter has 12 active members.
+Judith Clarke, a COP volunteer said the local chapter has about a dozen active members.
+As such, the group is limited in the number of patrols they can do to assist the Morinville RCMP.

-“We definitely need more, and that’s the thing – to get the word out there,” he said.
-“There are a lot of people that don’t know we are out there and they don’t know what we are about.”
+“It helps protect our town and the children,” Clarke said of the work the COP do in the community, adding she has been with the organization for about 12 years. “[It’s] knowing that I’m helping behind the scenes as the eyes and ears of the RCMP.
+They’re doing the best they can, but they’re limited.”

 Those looking for more information on Citizens on Patrol can visit their website at http://www.morinvillecop.org.